 Analysts will be responsible for writing blog posts for our Medium page 1x/month on a topic of their choosing.

-Directors will, in addition to creating resources and decks related to recruitment, provide guidance and structure on how to format these articles and offer ideas for content.
 For example, an analyst may be responsible for writing posts on “M&A Deal of the Month” within the TMT sector (just an idea).

-An example structure directors may recommend could be:
+An example structure may be:

 - Company Overview (e.g. overview of companies involved in transaction)